Write, develop and shoot original films on our highly practical BA (Hons) Film Production course.

 You’ll learn about the key equipment and software that is currently being used in the industry for all facets of film production – ensuring you’re ready to hit the ground running in your career.

 Our Markeaton Street site features specialist studios for film, television and photography work, post-production editing suites and Mac suites.
 We’re well equipped for production and post-production in 16 mm film and high-end digital video technologies.
-Ours is one of the UK’s only courses to harness both RED cameras and celluloid.
+Ours is one of the UK’s only courses to harness both RED and ARRI cameras and celluloid.

 People you'll meet